 If you’re using RingCentral already and you also use Microsoft® services like Microsoft 365 on a daily basis, you might’ve wondered how you can use these powerful tools together to boost your productivity even more.

 Well, good news: RingCentral has developed an integration that helps you do exactly that.
 It works perfectly with probably the most popular office productivity suite of all time.
 Which means you can now connect and automate RingCentral + Microsoft 365 to get even more done in less time.

 The RingCentral for Microsoft 365 integration—which works with your Google Chrome browser—lets you sync your calls, contacts, messages, meetings, and more through either your email and communication tools.

 It also makes it easy for you to call people directly from your email inbox.
 No more switching screens while scheduling meetings.
 Oh, and conference calling becomes really easy too.

 So, you might be wondering, “How do I start using this?”
 We’ve got you covered.
 Here are some questions that people frequently ask when connecting RingCentral and Microsoft 365.
-Why don’t we check them out?

 Where do I go if I want to set up the integration?

 To get started, find RingCentral for Microsoft 365 in the RingCentral App Gallery.
 On the left side of the page under the logo, you’ll see a button that points you to the Chrome Web Store:

 Follow the instructions for installing the app: